Planning a long-awaited vacation to France? Learn these 100+ French travel phrases now and take your traveling experience to the next level.

 Every “hello” in Japanese is usually accompanied by a bow, the Western world equivalent of a handshake.
 Our advice would be to not skip the bow if you really want to feel like you belong.

 The Japanese bow is an essential part of the culture of respect and etiquette in Japan.
 When you meet someone, you say Konnichiwa and you bow as a sign of respect.
 If you receive a bow, you immediately bow back.
-A simple but powerful gestures that perfectly embodies the beauty of the Japanese culture.
+A simple but powerful gesture that perfectly embodies the beauty of the Japanese culture.

 So here are the main things you should know about the Japanese bow: